OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - The root detection mechanisms operate on multiple API layers (Java APIs, native library functions, Assembler / system calls);
 - The mechanisms show some level of originality (vs. copy/paste from StackOverflow or other sources);

-Work on bypassing the root detection mechanisms and answer the following questions:
+Develop bypass methods for the root detection mechanisms and answer the following questions:

 - Is it possible to easily bypass the mechanisms using standard tools such as RootCloak?
 - Is some amount of static/dynamic analysis necessary to handle the root detection?